oemof/oemof-solph/doc/developer_notes.rst

 Naming Conventions
 ------------------

-* We use plural in the code for modules if there are possibly more than one child classes (e.g. import transformers AND NOT transformer).
-Arrays in the code if there are multiple have to be plural (e.g. `transformers = [T1, T2,...]`).
+* We use plural in the code for modules if there is possibly more than one child class (e.g. import transformers AND NOT transformer).
+If there are arrays in the code that contain multiple elements they have to be named in plural (e.g. `transformers = [T1, T2,...]`).

 * Please, follow the naming conventions of `pylint <http://pylint-messages.wikidot.com/messages:c0103>`_